Skiwo/sk_hubspot/README.md

 ### Associations
 Hubspot has the concept of associations between crm objects.
-A contact can be associated to one or more companies and a company can be associated to one or more contacts.
+A contact can be associated to one or more companies and a company to one or more contacts.

 ```ruby
 company = Skiwo::Hubspot::Company.find(company_id)